f1tenth/f1tenth_doc/getting_started/firmware.rst

 * Make sure you have the car running off its LIPO battery and that you have a Logitech F710 joypad handy with its receiver (i.e., USB dongle) plugged into the Jetson’s USB hub.
 * Make sure you have the VESC connected!
 * Ensure that both your car and laptop are connected to a wireless access point if you need the car connected to the Internet while you drive it.
 Otherwise, follow this tutorial​ so your laptop and phone can connect directly to the car.
-* Make sure you’ve cloned the course repository and set up your working directory (as explained ​here​)
+* Make sure you’ve cloned the ``f110_system`` repository and set up your working directory (as explained ​here​)
-* This tutorial uses the program ​tmux​(available via apt-get) to let you run multiple terminals over one SSH connection.
+* This tutorial uses the program ``tmux`` (available via apt-get) to let you run multiple terminals over one SSH connection.
 You can also use VNC​ if you prefer a GUI.

 Now, we’re ready to begin.

 #.
 Open a terminal and SSH into the car from your computer.
-Once you’re in, run ​tmux​so that you can spawn new terminal sessions over the same SSH connection.
+Once you’re in, run ​tmux so that you can spawn new terminal sessions over the same SSH connection.
 #.
-In your tmux session, spawn a new window (using ​``Ctrl-A “​``) and run ​roscore​ to start ROS.
+In your tmux session, spawn a new window (using ``Ctrl-B`` and then ``C``) and run ​roscore​ to start ROS.
 #.
-In the other free terminal, navigate to your working directory, run ``$ catkin make`` and source the directory using ``$ source devel/setup.bash``.
+Navigate to other free terminal using ``Ctrl-B`` and then ``P`` or ``N`` by switch to previous or next session, or using ``Ctrl-B`` and then the number of the session, navigate to your workspace that we set up before, run ``$ catkin make`` and source the directory using ``$ source devel/setup.bash``.
 #.
-Run ``roslaunch racecar teleop.launch​`` to launch the car.
+Run ``$ roslaunch racecar teleop.launch​`` to launch the car.
 Place the car on the ground and press the center button on your joystick so you can control the car.
 If this gives you a segmentation error, and it’s caused by compiling the joy package (which you can check by running the joy_node on its own), this could be because you are using the joy package from the ROS distribution (i.e., installed with apt-get).
 Remove that (11sudo apt-get remove joy11) and re-compile.
 This should compile the joy package that’s in the repo.
 #.
 Hold the LB button on the controller to start controlling the car.
 Use the left joystick to move the car forward and backward and the right joystick for steering.

 	* If nothing happens, one reason can be that the joy_node is listening for inputs on the js0 port, but the OS has assigned a different port to it, like js1.
 Edit the yaml file which specifies which port to listen to.
 You can tell what file that is by reading the launch file (and following the call tree to other launch files).